-BACHELOR OF SCIENCE (HONURS) PHYSICS (SESSION 2021-22) SEMESTER-I

-COURSE CODE: BOPL-1394 ELECTRICITY AND MAGNETISM-I

-Maximum Marks: 75 (External 60 + Internal 15) Examination Time: 3 Hours Pass Marks: 35% Total Teaching hours: 60
+BACHELOR OF SCIENCE (HONOURS) PHYSICS (SESSION 2022-23) SEMESTER-I COURSE CODE: BOPL-1394 ELECTRICITY AND MAGNETISM-I Maximum Marks: 75 (External 60 + Internal 15) Pass Marks: 35% External 60 + Internal 15) Examination Time: 3 Hours Total Teaching hours: 60

 Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.
+All questions carry 12 marks.